axieinfinity/ronin-documentation/docs/rns/register/protected.md

 ---
 description: Register a protected RNS domain name for your business.
 slug: protected
-title: Register a protected domain
+title: Register a protected name
 ---

 ## Overview

-This guide shows how to register a *protected* RNS domain name.
-Protected RNS names are reseved by Sky Mavis for its official partners and some key community members.
-If you're one of these categories, follow this document to get in touch with Sky Mavis to reserve your name, and then register it.
+This guide shows how to claim a *protected* RNS domain name.
+Protected names are reserved by Sky Mavis for its official partners and some key community members, and aren't available to anyone else.

+So if you're our official partner or a key community member, then it's likely that we already reserved a name you.
+What you need to do is contact us to verify that you're the entity behind the reserved name, and then register the name in the RNS app.

 Protected names have the status **Protected** in the RNS app.